 In Marion County School District, superintendent Dr. Kandace Bethea, encourages the Instructional Leadership Teams (ILT) in each of her schools to utilize video to calibrate on both in-person and virtual instruction.
 The ILTs use the state-level teaching standards as the framework on which they anchor their conversations.

-Kristina Criswell, a lead teacher at MSD Decatur describes how they are utilizing ADVANCEfeedback for their video coaching efforts.
+Kristina Criswell, a lead teacher at MSD Decatur describes how they are utilizing the Teaching Channel Platform for their video coaching efforts.

-“We have also utilized ADVANCEfeedback videos for coaching calibration in ILTs.
+“We have also utilized the Teaching Channel Platform videos for coaching calibration in ILTs.
 This is much needed in ILT so that we are all are speaking the same language and are consistent with our feedback.”

 In highly successful networked improvement communities, video is utilized as a means for self-reflection, coaching, and calibrating around effective instructional practice.
 When we take the next step to apply what we have learned about our practice, we see improvements in student performance.
-The commitment of the NIC to the use of video via a platform such as ADVANCEfeedback elevates the belief that we can truly grow better together.
+The commitment of the NIC to the use of video via the Teaching Channel Platform elevates the belief that we can truly grow better together.